What Is a Language Service Provider, and How to Choose the Right One for Your Needs?

 Before you even get down to selection, you need to get straight on what your actual requirements for an LSP are.
 As a product manager in the global environment, you might be dealing with different offices, different design methods, and different versions of your product in order to address your international consumer base—so efficiency is key).
 To say that this challenges you to the core while balancing feedback, reporting, and iterations with developers, designers, executives, and other departments, is not an exaggeration.

 This means that when you go hunting for your ideal localization partner, you have to decide on what you truly need to implement the right localization strategy for your business.
 Not everything will be perfectly matched for everybody.
 Your future LSP should fit you like a good pair of jeans or your favorite sneakers.
 You want a provider that has a good structure for meeting your needs, is resilient in challenging situations, and relies on the best resources to work on your content.
 Overall, you need a provider that does not add more to your plate but frees you from pressure and time.

 In order to ensure your product’s success on a global scale and therefore lay the proper foundation for the success of everyone involved in the process up until launch, many characteristics that are required for your team and your internal processes will apply to your search for finding the right language service provider as well.

 What languages will you need?
 Which markets do you serve?

 This is an important question, as it helps you determine whether a single LSP can meet your needs.
 Even if you plan to launch in the majority of global markets, one LSP is often enough.
-For example, Globalme offers localization services in 35+ languages.
-However, if you plan to truly go global, you might want to think about distributing localization orders to different LSPs who specialize in specific target languages – or simply ask your potential LSP about their ability to cover additional languages.
+However, if you plan to truly go global, you might want to think about distributing localization orders to different LSPs who specialize in certain target languages or domains—say, sports translation services—or simply ask your potential LSP about their ability to cover additional languages or subject matters.